tj/node-migrate/Readme.md

-  init           Initalize the migrations tool in a project list           List migrations and their status create <name>  Create a new migration up [name]      Migrate up to a give migration down [name]    Migrate down to a given migration help [cmd]     display help for [cmd]
+  init           Initalize the migrations tool in a project list           List migrations and their status create <name>  Create a new migration up [name]      Migrate up to a given migration down [name]    Migrate down to a given migration help [cmd]     display help for [cmd]
 ```